Pricing AI credits fairly

 Starting from real usage data in our internal deployment:

-• Median support ticket triggers ~2 credits (one for triage, one for sidekick when an agent opens it)
+- Median support ticket triggers ~2 credits (one for triage, one for Ticket Context)

-• Auto-resolved tickets use ~3 credits (triage + auto-resolve attempt + verification)
+- Auto-resolved tickets use ~4 credits (triage + context + auto-resolve)

 We priced plans so that most teams never worry about running out, and the ones who do are the ones who’d genuinely benefit from upgrading anyway.